 - You’re borrowing as an individual and not as a business entity

-- You don’t want to be forced to go into a bank during “normal work hours”
+- You don’t want to go to a bank during normal business hours

 Investment Property Loan Rates & Costs

 When you’re borrowing as an individual, conforming mortgage rates and costs will be somewhat similar from lender to lender.
 When you’re borrowing as a business entity, you can expect higher rates and costs because the risk is greater for the lender.